Select Page

 Online Events

-• To register for a live, upcoming online event, go to the WASB registration system.
+• To register for an upcoming live online event, go to the WASB registration system.

 • To purchase a recorded online event, go to the WASB store.

-• If the online event is complimentary, the link will be listed below one or two days before the event is scheduled.
-For recordings of complimentary events, please click on “Recent Complimentary Online Events” near the bottom of this page.
+• If the online event is complimentary, please watch your email for the Zoom link information.
+For recordings of complimentary events, please click on the Complimentary Events Video Library button near the bottom of this page.
+A member log in is required to view this content.

 • For comprehensive access to recorded webinars and workshops, subscribe to the Online Learning Platform.